Waterbury–Oxford Airport: Accidents and incidents

-13 January 2011

 Exactly one year after the previous incident, a small light sport aircraft reported it was experiencing an engine failure.
 It was reported that the aircraft had landed in a front yard in Cheshire, Connecticut.
 Due to the depth of snow on the ground, the aircraft flipped front over after the nose was lowered.
 The pilot and passenger aboard walked away safely.

+On September 6, 2024, a small airplane suffered a landing gear failure in Oxford.
+The two occupants inside the plane did not suffer any injuries.